darklotuskdb/secret-detector/README.md

 - ✅ Classifies findings by **severity**
 - ✅ Logs results in **Caido Findings**
 - ✅ Built for **speed and maintainability**
-- ✅ Extensible — add more keywords easily

 ---